MultiSafepay/docs/content/integrations/craft-commerce.md

 ## Generic gateways

-The plugin supports generic gateways, which redirect customers from your checkout to a MultiSafepay [payment page](/payment-pages/).
-You can use them to integrate custom gift cards, or co-branded credit cards.
+The plugin supports generic gateways, which redirect customers from your checkout to a MultiSafepay [payment page](/docs/payment-pages/).
+This is particularly useful for integrating gift cards.

 <details id="configuring-generic-gateways">
 <summary>Configuring generic gateways</summary>